ATMEL HOWTO

 - From your program directory, type: make program

-- If you run into device permission problems, you can do this as root as a temporary measure (to configure for standard user use, you must configure udev properly)
+- If you run into device permission problems, you can do this as root as a temporary measure (to configure for standard user use, you must configure udev properly).
+To fix this permanently, see the installation page.

 - Setting the programmer frequency: (if you run into trouble)